devskrate/testwork/_posts/2020-05-22-samsung-galaxy-tab-s6-lite.md

 **Verdict:**
 Although, the device is'nt powered with great specs, it is a good choice for people prefering large display and the advantage of S Pen is a great edge for making notes for e classrooms and attending virtual meetings from home.

+You can get the Samsung Galaxy Tab S6 Lite from [Samsung Store](https://www.samsung.com/in/tablets/galaxy-tab-s6-lite-p615/SM-P615NZBAINU/) |